Point Borrowing Guide: Using Future DVC Points Today

 Risks of Borrowing

-Life circumstances can change unexpectedly.
-If you borrow points for a vacation that gets cancelled, those points are still deducted from next year.
+Life changes unexpectedly.
+If you borrow for a vacation that gets cancelled due to illness, job loss, or other circumstances, those points are still gone from next year.
 Consider whether you can handle reduced future allocation if plans change.

 Borrowing Versus Banking

-Members often use both features strategically.
-Bank points when you cannot travel this year.
-Borrow when special opportunities require extra points.
-Used thoughtfully, these tools help match point availability to your actual vacation needs.
+Strategic members use both tools together.
+Bank points when you can't travel this year, borrow when special opportunities require extra points.
+The combination helps match your point availability to actual vacation plans rather than forcing plans around your allocation schedule.

 Making Borrowing Requests

-You can also borrow points proactively before making specific reservations.
-This moves points into your current availability where they remain until used or until the use year ends.
+Alternatively, you can borrow points proactively before making specific reservations.
+This moves points into your current year where they remain available until used or until your use year expires.
+Some members prefer this approach for better point management visibility.

 Responsible Borrowing Strategy

-Approach borrowing conservatively to maintain long-term point balance.
-Occasional borrowing for special occasions causes little disruption.
-Habitual heavy borrowing creates perpetual point deficits that limit future vacation options.
+Conservative borrowing preserves long-term membership value.
+Occasional borrowing for special occasions rarely creates problems.
+Habitual heavy borrowing puts you in a perpetual deficit that limits future vacation flexibility.

 Understanding Your Point Situation

-Regularly review your point status including current allocation, banked points, borrowed points, and upcoming allocations.
-Understanding your complete point picture helps you make informed borrowing decisions that support both immediate plans and future vacation goals.
+Track your complete point picture including current allocation, banked points from previous years, any borrowed points, and upcoming allocations.
+This comprehensive view helps you make borrowing decisions that support both immediate plans and future vacation goals.